Parotid Duct Obstruction

-If you have parotid duct obstruction, you may have symptoms like pain and swelling near the back of your jaw.
+If you have parotid duct obstruction, you may have symptoms such as pain and swelling near the back of your jaw.
 Some people have only swelling or only pain.
 Symptoms may often come and go.
 They are often worse during eating, when your salivary gland makes more saliva.

 Sometimes, an object only blocks the parotid duct off and on.
 If this is the case for you, you might sometimes go without symptoms for days or weeks.

-If your gland stays blocked for a long time, it may eventually stop producing saliva.
-At this point, your parotid gland might feel firm, but it may no longer be painful or swollen.
+If your gland stays blocked for a long time, it may over time stop making saliva.
+At this point, your parotid gland might feel firm.
+But it may no longer be painful or swollen.

 Complications from parotid duct obstruction may cause other symptoms.

-The symptoms of parotid duct obstruction may look like other medical conditions or problems.
-Always consult your health care provider for more information.
+The symptoms of parotid duct obstruction may look like other health conditions or problems.
+Always see your healthcare provider for a diagnosis.

 How is parotid duct obstruction diagnosed?

-Diagnosis begins with a medical history and physical exam.
+Diagnosis begins with a health history and exam.
 Your healthcare provider will examine the inside of your mouth.
-He or she will also likely touch the skin outside your gland to see if it is sore.
+They will also likely touch the skin outside your gland to see if it is sore.
 In some cases, your provider may be able to feel the stone during the exam.
-He or she will need to rule out other conditions that can cause similar symptoms, like inflammation of the parotid gland from some other cause.
+They will need to rule out other conditions that can cause similar symptoms, such as inflammation of the parotid gland from some other cause.